 The Theory of Non-Duality

-The theory of non-duality is an understanding of the nature of Reality and how we and the world relate to that.
+The theory of non-duality is about the nature of reality within us and in all.

 The foundation of the non-dual teaching is that there is not more than one reality.